Fernie Team Chase

 Number Cloths & Equipment Checks:– A £10 deposit will be required for Number Cloths on declaration at the Secretary’s Tent, which will be refunded in full when a complete set of Cloths are returned.
 All team members must bring their tagged crash hats and body protectors to the Secretary’s Tent for spot checking when their Team declaration is made.
 BTC tags will be available for approved & kite-marked hats.

 THESE MATTERS ARE FOR THE INFORMATION OF ALL COMPETITORS AND SPECTATORS AT THE EVENT

 In addition to their role in respect of the MFHA Cross Country Team Chase rules, the Stewards will be responsible for ensuring fair play at the event, with the best interests of Team Chasing at heart, and in particular with regard to:

-- MARKING OF COURSE – The Novice Class course will be marked by white numbers on a blue background, the Open will be marked by white numbers on a red background and The UK Hunt & Intermediate Team Chase courses will be marked by white numbers on a black background.
+1. MARKING OF COURSE – The Novice Class course will be marked by white numbers on a blue background, the Championship will be marked by white numbers on a red background and The UK Hunt & Intermediate Team Chase courses will be marked by black numbers on a white background.

-- DRESS - Competitors in the Novice, Intermediate and Open Classes must wear standard cross country dress.
+4. DRESS – Competitors in the Novice, Intermediate and National Championship Classes must wear standard cross country dress.
 All teams in the UK Hunt Team Chase will be required to wear either standard Hunt dress or a black, blue or red jersey to match normal hunting attire.
 Body protectors may be worn either under or over Hunt Dress or Black/Blue/Red Jerseys.

-The 17th Annual UK Hunt Team Chase, and The ROR Fernie Intermediate
+The 18th Annual UK Hunt Team Chase, and The ROR Fernie Intermediate - SPECIAL RULES

 This class will be run under the MFHA Cross-Country Team Chase Rules, and in accordance with the Administrative Guidelines for the Fernie Team Chase.
 The following special rules will also apply: